MarcinGnap/Boldare_Recruitment/README.md

 # Boldare_Recruitment
-Recruitment task for boldare company
+Recruitment task for boldare company.
+To sort, click on the column name.